-General: Elevators shall be capable of operating with full-specified performance capability while exposed to the following climatic and environmental conditions.

-- 1. Interior installations: Elevators shall be designed to operate in a temperature range of plus five (+5) to plus one hundred and twenty (+120) degrees Fahrenheit, dry bulb; and all conditions of relative humidity while exposed to airborne dust and debris. - 2.
-Exterior installations: Elevators shall be designed to operate while exposed to the natural elements of weather, including sunlight, rain, slush, snow and ice; all conditions of relative humidity while exposed to salt, de-icing chemicals, airborne dust, and debris, and corrosive elements; and in a drybulb temperature range of minus twenty five (25) to plus one hundred and twenty (+120) degrees Fahrenheit
+- 1. General: Elevators shall be capable of operating with full-specified performance capability while exposed to the following climatic and environmental conditions. - a.
+Interior installations: Elevators shall be designed to operate in a temperature range of plus five (+5) to plus one hundred and twenty (+120) degrees Fahrenheit, dry bulb; and all conditions of relative humidity while exposed to airborne dust and debris. - b.
+Exterior installations: Elevators shall be designed to operate while exposed to the natural elements of weather, including sunlight, rain, slush, snow and ice; all conditions of relative humidity while exposed to salt, de-icing chemicals, airborne dust, and debris, and corrosive elements; and in a drybulb temperature range of minus twenty five (-25) to plus one hundred and twenty (+120) degrees Fahrenheit. - D. Bearings

-D. Bearings

-- 1. Bearings: All machine and motor bearing housings shall be provided with a drilled, tapped and spot faced area in the vertical and axial axis to accommodate a transducer that a Fast Fourier Transform (FFT) analyzer requires.
-Permanently mount transducers on the drive bearings and run the wires into the controller to a panel with BNC connectors on the ends to accommodate the FFT analyzer. - 2.
-Motor limit: rigid mount: .15 ips flex mount: .2 ips - 3.
-Bearings shall be rated for an AFBMA L10 life as specified, under a fluctuating bearing load.
-All bearings shall have basic dynamic load ratings.
+- 1. Bearings: All fixed machine and motor bearing housings shall be provided with a drilled, tapped and spot faced area in the vertical and axial axis to accommodate a transducer that a Fast Fourier Transform (FFT) analyzer requires.
+Permanently mount transducers on the drive bearings or where recommended by the machine manufacturer and run the wires into the controller to a panel with BNC connectors on the ends to accommodate the FFT analyzer. - a.
+Motor limit: rigid mount: .15 ips flex mount: .2 ips - 2.
+Bearings shall be rated for an AFBMA L10 life as specified, under fluctuating bearing load.
+All bearings shall have basic dynamic load ratings. - E. Fasteners - 1.
+Fasteners shall be compatible with materials being fastened. - 2.

-F. Fasteners

-- 1. Fasteners shall be compatible with materials being fastened. - 2.
 Fasteners shall be furnished with self locking nuts or retaining rings (spring washers, toothed disks). - 3.
-Fasteners shall be equal to or of greater corrosion resistance than the most corrosion resistant metals being fastened.
+Fasteners shall be equal to or of greater corrosion resistance than the most corrosion resistant metals being fastened. - F. Ride Quality - 1.
+All elevators shall have a maximum decibel reading of 70 Dba with the doors closed during a run in the up direction, measured 5 feet above the floor in the center of the cab.

 Note to specifier: Ride quality information can be found in great detail in the National Elevator Industry Inc. Design guideline manual.
-APTA considered adopted a milli-g requirement of 35 milli-g in each axis in a raw format.
+APTA considered adopting a milli-g requirement of 35 milli-g in each axis in a raw format.
 A95 is an average of the peak to peak readings of the raw data to weed out inequities in collecting data or in frequencies outside human perception.
 However, the Working Group considers vibration requirements too stringent for most transit environments.
 Special consideration should be given to the application before requiring a vibration ride quality requirement.
 A better alternative may be to establish a benchmark at acceptance that should be maintained during the life of a maintenance agreement.